-Despite the local and provincial government’s acceptance of Gospel Rehab, many officials remain troubled by the explicit religiosity of its approach and by the fact that the party-state has enabled it to succeed and grow.
+Despite the local and provincial government’s acceptance of Gospel Rehab, many officials remain troubled by the explicit religiosity of its approach and by the fact that some party-state entities have enabled it to succeed and grow.
 RAB deputy chief Wang acknowledges the dilemmas the program poses.
 Though its methods appear beneficial, “the therapy is spreading the gospel and advances the Christian religion by means of rehabilitation.
 It is changing the society in Christian ways while providing social services.”
 Furthermore, government support for the program seems to violate policies requiring party-state neutrality towards individual religions and religion in general.
 As Wang explains, “the competent government authorities have been placed in a difficult position: the therapy is a better and more effective method among various forms of rehabilitation to reverse the severe reality [sic], but on some levels, it also helps promote the spread and development of Christian religion.”
 Officials and state organs are, in other words, facilitating Christian evangelism and conversion—a problem for agents of a party-state committed in theory to the atheism and materialism of Marxism.
 While Wang expects the controversy over Gospel Rehab to continue, he also believes that “the explorations and experimentations of the therapy will go on unabated.”

 Conclusion

 The case of Gospel Rehab illustrates how religious believers repurpose the activities and spaces of charity into modalities and venues of religion.
 Gospel Rehab’s use of prayer, evangelism, and other Christian spiritual technologies meant that this grassroots drug treatment clinic functioned as an unregistered Christian religious community and site of Christian practice.
-Gospel Rehab reveals also the ways repurposing can spur new and enhanced connections within a larger community of believers, as seen in its collaboration with Christian organizations in Hong Kong, other Yunnan localities, and other provinces.
+Gospel Rehab also reveals the ways repurposing can spur new and enhanced connections within a larger community of believers, as seen in its collaboration with Christian organizations in Hong Kong, other Yunnan localities, and other provinces.
 This case also underscores the fact that many Chinese people today encounter religion through activities and venues other than those created and approved by the regime for religious purposes.
-In addition Gospel Rehab indicates the difficulty of trying to extract the religious from the secular in faith-based charity.
-If anything it shows that the explicitly “religious” aspects of religion—belief, prayer, ritual, and collective worship—can serve as resources not just for charities and those they serve but for the regime as well.
+In addition, Gospel Rehab indicates the difficulty of trying to extract the religious from the secular in faith-based charity.
+If anything it shows that the explicitly “religious” aspects of religion—belief, prayer, ritual, and collective worship—can serve as resources not just for charities and those they serve, but for the regime as well.

 In addressing the problem of narcotics addiction through charitable social service, Gospel Rehab was and is clearly advancing a number of regime objectives.
-At the same time the program flouted a slew of regulations designed to limit the scope and influence of religion in society.
-Lin Jueqing and others involved in the program resisted and circumvented legal and political obstacles to religion erected by the regime.
-That said resistance does not appear to have been their aim.
+At the same time, the program has flouted a slew of regulations designed to limit the scope and influence of religion in society.
+Lin Jueqing and others involved in the program have resisted and circumvented legal and political obstacles to religion erected by the regime—even though resistance does not appear to have been their aim.
 Years of blind-eye governance enabled Gospel Rehab to prove its value and utility, and eventually it won acceptance—and even funding—from the Yunnan government.
 Its seeming success convinced officials elsewhere to approve the creation of Christian drug treatment programs in their localities.
-Thus the repurposing and claim-staking activities of Gospel Rehab brought about a change, over time, in how the organization was regarded and treated by the party-state.
-Gospel Rehab’s founders and supporters did not however achieve this transformation by demanding that it be recognized as a legitimate and worthwhile program.
+Thus, the repurposing and claim-staking activities of Gospel Rehab brought about a change, over time, in how the organization was regarded and treated by the party-state.
+Gospel Rehab’s founders and supporters did not achieve this transformation by demanding that it be recognized as a legitimate and worthwhile program.
 In other words, they did not engage in contentious claims-making to extract concessions from the regime.